getify/You-Dont-Know-JS/up & going/ch1.md

 var a = 42;
 ```

 It can also appear anywhere on a line, even in the middle of a line, since the `*/` ends it.
 The only thing that cannot appear inside a multiline comment is a `*/`, since that would be interpreted to end the comment.
-For example
+For example:

 ```js
 var a = /* arbitrary value */ 42;